 Accreditation: The course is accredited by the Energy Institute (EI) under licence from the UK regulator, the Engineering Council, and it satisfies the requirements of further learning for Chartered Engineer (CEng) status.

-The table below shows the modules that you will study.
+The table below shows the modules that you will study if you commence your studies in September 2013.
+This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.
 Four of the modules are offered to industry in the form of short courses delivered by the Faculty of Engineering's Continuing Professional Development unit (CPD Unit) – the other two taught modules can also be taken ‘standalone’ and are administered directly by the course leader.